 Should I try to be my own lawyer?

 After being injured in a vehicle accident, you’ll no doubt be under stress.
 You’ll probably also have bills or other issues that are likely to take up your time.
 Even lawyers who have been in accidents go to other lawyers because it simply makes more sense.

-Will a lawyer be able to win my case?
+Will an accident lawyer be able to win my case?

 Because every situation and case is different, your lawyer in Tennessee will need to know the specifics of your accident to recommend whether or not to pursue legal action.